Last updated: July 30, 2025

 Forced Removal

-Another discrete Japanese American community that was removed together was Walnut Grove, a small agricultural community in the Sacramento-San Joaquin Delta that served as a commercial and social center for Japanese American farm laborers beginning in the 1890s.
+Another discrete Japanese American community that was removed together was Walnut Grove, a small agricultural community in the Sacramento-San Joaquin Delta.
+It served as a commercial and social center for Japanese American farm laborers beginning in the 1890s.
 The Seinan District of southwest Los Angeles was another community whose members ended up in large numbers at Amache.
-Also a tightknit, thriving community, the Seinan District differed from the other communities because it was a part of a bustling urban city.
+Also a tightknit, thriving community, the Seinan District differed from the others due to its urban location.